St Oswald's Hospice is calling on the region’s businesses to join their herd and take part in our major public art event this summer.

 Hot on the heels of its hugely successful Great North Snowdogs art trail, Elmer’s Great North Parade by St Oswald's Hospice will see 65 individually decorated statues, of the popular storybook character Elmer the Elephant, positioned across Tyne and Wear.

-The nine-week long event will open to the public on 21 August and some of the region’s biggest companies – from shopping centres and law firms to building societies and service providers – have already signed up to sponsor a statue.
+The eleven week long event will open to the public on Wednesday 21 August and some of the region’s biggest companies – from shopping centres and law firms to building societies and service providers – have already signed up to sponsor a statue.

 Now, we're calling on others to follow suit.